nyl-auster/rust-memo/README.md

 cargo new hello_cargo --bin
 ```

-<blockquote>💡The --bin argument passed to cargo new makes an executable application (often just called a binary) as opposed to a library</blockquote>
+>> 💡The --bin argument passed to cargo new makes an executable application (often just called a binary) as opposed to a library

 In Rust, packages of code are referred to as **crates** : ( caisses / cageots in french)

 | command | description |